-- Bundle SKU or other identifier such as Title, ID (used by your sales platform), Inventory Planner ID, Vendor Reference, or Barcode.
+- Bundle SKU or Assembly SKU or other identifier such as Title, ID (used by your sales platform), Inventory Planner ID, Vendor Reference, or Barcode.

 - Component/Variant SKU or other identifier such as Title, ID (used by your sales platform), Inventory Planner ID, Vendor Reference, or Barcode.

-- The Quantity of Components included in the respective bundle.
+- The Quantity of Components included in the respective bundle or assembly.

 - Component Retail Price (Optional)

-- Designating a Produced Bundle, enter "1" if so (Optional)
+- Designating an Assembly, enter "1" if so (Optional)